 Charles Russell art fetches millions at auction

-RENO, Nevada (AP) — A total of 30 Charles M. Russell works fetched millions of dollars at a Western art auction in Reno, with one painting symbolizing the railroad's effect on American Indians drawing $1.9 million and another depicting a Native American chief selling for $1.1 million.
+RENO, Nev.
+(AP) — A total of 30 Charles M. Russell works fetched millions of dollars at auction in Reno, with one painting symbolizing the railroad’s effect on American Indians drawing $1.9 million and another depicting a Native American chief selling for $1.1 million.

 Other top prices at the annual Coeur d’Alene Art Auction on Saturday included $1.7 million for a Frederic Remington painting featuring a group of Indians and $1.5 million for a Thomas Moran painting depicting an Arizona gulch.